GLOBAL MARKETS-Stocks gain on improved sentiment, crude at $120

 By Herbert Lash

-NEW YORK, June 6 (Reuters) - U.S. stocks rose on Monday, following gains in Asia and Europe on signs of an easing of restrictions by China, and as investors took expected interest rate hikes in coming days in their stride despite crude oil hitting $120 a barrel.
+NEW YORK, June 6 (Reuters) - Global equity markets rose on Monday on signs of an easing of COVID-19 pandemic-related and other restrictions by China and as investors took expected interest rate hikes in coming days in their stride despite crude oil hitting $120 a barrel.

-The dollar gained against the euro ahead of a European Central Bank policy meeting on Thursday but was weaker against the commodity currencies - the Canadian, Australian and New Zealand dollars - as risk appetite increased.
+The dollar gained against the euro ahead of a European Central Bank policy meeting on Thursday but risk appetite ebbed after being higher earlier on the day.

-Sterling rose ahead of a confidence vote in Parliament on Prime Minister Boris Johnson after fellow Conservative lawmakers questioned his leadership in the wake of the so-called partygate scandal.
+Sterling rose ahead of a confidence vote in Parliament that Prime Minister Boris Johnson won, but a rebellion by 148 of his 359 Conservative Party lawmakers dealt a serious blow to his authority.

-The vote is expected to end by 8 p.m. local time (1900 GMT) and the result announced later.

-"You've got the world's second-largest economy continuing to open up," he said.
+"You've got the world's second-largest economy continuing to open up," Chandler said, referring to China.
 "It looks like Didi may be available again at the mobile app stores and Beijing opened up public transportation."

-Didi shares surged 37.3% on the Journal report, and the news helped Hong Kong's Hang Seng tech index close 4.6% higher. .
+Didi shares closed up 24.3% after earlier surging more than 50% on the Journal report.
+The news earlier helped Hong Kong's Hang Seng tech index close 4.6% higher. .

-Sentiment also was aided by comments from U.S. Commerce Secretary Gina Raimondo that President Joe Biden has asked his team to look at the option of lifting some tariffs on Chinese imports.
+Sentiment also was aided by comments by U.S. Commerce Secretary Gina Raimondo that President Joe Biden has asked his team to look at the option of lifting some tariffs on Chinese imports.

 People no longer speculate that the Federal Reserve might hike interest rates by 75 basis points and have backtracked a bit from a 50 basis-point hike in September, which also has boosted sentiment, Chandler said.